DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/reference/datagrid.md

 Field | Type | Description
 ------|------|------------
-id | number&#124;string | Specifies row id.
+id | number &#124; string | Specifies row id.
 Used by plugins to consistently identify row

 Note that any other fields can and should be defined.
 They are used as data that will be represented.